-Executive staff refers to the CEO, Deputy CEO, Chief Financial Officer, Chief Operating Officer, Division Executive Directors, and Division Directors.
-The CEO is the OCTA Accountable Executive and reports directly to the Board; the Deputy CEO reports to the CEO and is tasked with the duties of "Acting CEO" in the absence of the CEO.
-The Deputy CEO is also tasked with reporting to the Board in the CEO's absence.
+Executive staff refers to the Chief Executive Officer, Deputy Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Division Executive Directors, and Division Directors.
+The CEO is the OCTA Accountable Executive and reports directly to the OCTA Board of Directors; the Deputy CEO reports to the CEO and is tasked with the duties of "acting CEO" in the absence of the CEO.
+The Deputy CEO is also tasked with reporting to the Board of Directors in the CEO's absence.
 The CEO is responsible for the daily management of all systems operated by OCTA and ensures federal, state, local, and agency safety requirements are being met.
-The CSO and executive staff direct the utilization of available resources as necessary to achieve safety goals and objectives.
+CSO and Executive staff directs the utilization of available resources as necessary to achieve safety goals and objectives.
 This management level exercises approval authority for major system modifications and facilitates coordination of safety efforts.